AX.25: Implementations

 Traditionally, amateur radio operators have connected to AX.25 networks through the use of a terminal node controller, which contains a microprocessor and an implementation of the protocol in firmware.
 These devices allow network resources to be accessed using only a dumb terminal and a transceiver.

 AX.25 has also been implemented on personal computers.
 For example, the Linux kernel includes native support for AX.25.
 The computer connects to a transceiver via its audio interface or via a simple modem.
 The computers can also interconnect to other computers or be bridged or routed to TNCs and transceivers located elsewhere using BPQ over Ethernet framing, which is also natively supported by the Linux kernel to facilitate more modern setups with the actual transceivers directly placed under or in the antenna mast, creating a 'low loss', shorter RF wiring need, and replacing expensive and long and thick coax cables and amplifiers with cheap fiber (RFI (both ways)/EMP/lightning resistant) or copper Ethernet wiring.
-BPQ Ethernet framing allows to connect entire stacks of TNC+transceiver pairs to any existing network of computers which then can all access all radio links offered simultaneously (transparently bridged), communicate with each other internally over AX.25, or with filtered routing select specific TNCs/radio frequencies.
+BPQ Ethernet framing allows connecting entire stacks of TNC+transceiver pairs to any existing network of computers which then can all access all radio links offered simultaneously (transparently bridged), communicate with each other internally over AX.25, or with filtered routing select specific TNCs/radio frequencies.

-Note that the Linux kernel AX.25 implementation does contain some bugs, mainly in disconnecting sessions (this bug appears to have slipped in over time due to maintenance by some people using it exclusively for APRS and not in virtual channel connected mode), and for example TAP interfaces not supporting the full 7 bytes of call sign string length as some interface drivers expect a 6 byte HW address (MAC), not an up-to-7 byte one like AX.25 use requires.

-Dire Wolf is a free open source replacement for the 1980s style TNC.
+Dire Wolf is a free open-source replacement for the 1980s-style TNC.
 It contains DSP software modems and a complete implementation of AX25 v2.2 plus FX.25 forward error correction.
 It can function as a digital repeater, GPS tracker, and APRS Internet Gateway (IGate) without any additional software.